An Atlanta wrongful death lawyer can help family members get compensation if a loved one dies due to someone else’s negligence.

 - The brothers and sisters of the deceased.

 Determining who is entitled to bring an action is just one factor to consider when building a case.
+An Atlanta wrongful death attorney can help determine who has legal standing to file a lawsuit.
 Family members will also need to file a claim within a certain period following the death of a loved one.
 This period is known as the statute of limitations, and in Georgia, the time period can vary widely depending upon the particular facts that caused the tragedy to unfold.

-- Approximately 35,000 people die in vehicle crashes every year in the United States.
+- Approximately 40,000 people die in vehicle crashes every year in the United States.

-- Over 30,000 people die in fall-related accidents.
+- Over 36,000 people die in fall-related accidents.

-- Unintentional poisoning leads to more than 40,000 deaths every year.
+- Unintentional poisoning leads to more than 64,000 deaths every year.

 - Nearly 5,000 workers in the United States suffer fatal work-related injuries.

 A highly trained wrongful death lawyer can build a powerful legal case asking for financial compensation for the death of your loved one.
 To find out more about how The Stoddard Firm can help, call us for a free initial consultation at 470-467-2200.